IowaDave/Slow-That-Uno-Down/README.md

 # Slow That Uno Down!
 Use the System Clock Prescaler to reduce power consumption of an Arduino Uno or Nano by slowing the speed of its ATmega328P microcontroller.

-It takes only two code instructions.
+It takes only five code instructions.

 Modify the Baud Rate Generator to enable Serial communications at the slower clock speed.

 That takes another two code instructions

-A total of four code instructions achieves both of those desirable results.
+A total of seven code instructions achieves both of those desirable results.
 This article takes a Food-First-Then-Recipe approach.
 It:

 * demonstrates the instructions,
 * locates and explains the documentation for them,